AAlab1819/WinstonRenatan-01082170030/Week06-HeapTree/README.md

 # Heaps: Find the Running Median
 The problem is to find the median in a list.
 If the list number is even for example there are four number {1,2,3,4} then the median will be (2+3)/2=2.5.
 On the other side, if it is odd like three {1,2,3} then the median will be 2. <br>
 The first line input will be how many number there will be.
-It will be followed by the number each line. <br>
+It will be followed by the number on each line. <br>
 The output will be the median of the list on that line. <br>
 <pre>
 INPUT: